Diuit/DUChat-iOS-demo/README.md

 * Xcode 7.3+
 * Swift 2.2 (default version in Xcode 7.3)
 * [CocoaPods](https://cocoapods.org/)
 * A backend server with integration of Diuit API.
 If you don't have one, you can use deploy button to build one within a minute.
-For more detail, check this [tutorial](https://github.com/Diuit/DUChatServerDemo).
+For more detail, check [the Part 1](https://github.com/Diuit/DUChatServerDemo) of this tutorial.